lorin/booknotes/Drift-Into-Failure.md

 - drift occurs in small steps
 - complex systems are sensitively dependent on initial conditions
-- complex systems that can drift into failure are chaaracterized by unruly technology
+- complex systems that can drift into failure are characterized by unruly technology
 - System thinking is about relationships, not parts
 - Safety certification is about bridging the gap between a piece of gleaming new technology in the hand now, and its adapter, coevolved, grimy, greased-down